This article provides an overview of the most important features of Sharetribe Flex.

 - Price.
 It's possible to filter out listings with too high or too low price.

 - Availability.
 It's possible to filter out listings that are not available during a given day or a date range.
+Works together with seats so that you can filter for availability with minimum number of seats.

 - Custom filter: any value.
 Any number of custom filters can be added.
 "Any value" filters out listings that don't have the given value (or any of a set of given values) in their public data.
 A typical use case is filtering by category or subcategory.